 Each firm will have its own way of converting a particular vehicle into a WAV, and you will be able to add or remove some of the features, options and adaptations when you place your order.
-Bear in mind, however, that any changes could increase or decrease the Advance Payment due at the start of the lease.
+Bear in mind, however, that any changes could increase the overall cost of the vehicle or, if you're ordering it through Motability, the Advance Payment due at the start of the lease.
 Once you have placed your order with the supplier, it’s likely to take between 12 and 16 weeks for them to complete the conversion and hand the vehicle over to you.

 Although WAVs tend to be converted from Multi-Purpose Vehicles (MPVs) and commercial vehicles, they come in many different shapes and sizes.
 Compact WAVs are converted from mid-sized MPVs, like the Fiat Qubo or Kia Soul, and tend to have room for the wheelchair user, the driver and sometimes one or two passengers.
-Medium-sized WAVs are usually converted from a van-based car or a larger MPV, like the Vauxhall Combo Life, Volkswagen Caddy or the SEAT Alhambra.
-Larger WAVs are made from larger vehicles, like the Vauxhall Vivaro, Ford Tourneo or the Citroen Spacetourer, and are a good choice if you regularly need to transport lots of passengers and plenty of equipment.
+Medium-sized WAVs are usually converted from a van-based car or a larger MPV, like the Vauxhall Combo Life or the Volkswagen Caddy.
+Larger WAVs are made from larger vehicles, like the Vauxhall Vivaro, the Ford Tourneo or the Citroen Spacetourer, and are a good choice if you regularly need to transport lots of passengers and plenty of equipment.

 Many different specialist firms convert MPVs and vans into WAVs, and there are 3 different types to consider: